Article | October 3, 2024

 What is the Clean School Bus Program?

-As part of the Bipartisan Infrastructure Law, Congress authorized up to $5 billion to replace polluting diesel school buses nationwide – and approximately $500 million of these funds are available right now for school districts and fleet operators.
+As part of the Bipartisan Infrastructure Law, Congress authorized up to $5 billion to replace polluting diesel-burning school buses nationwide – and nearly $1 billion of these funds are available right now for school districts and fleet operators.

 These funds can be used to purchase electric school buses and charging infrastructure through the EPA’s Clean School Bus Program.
 This is your chance to bring the health, air quality and climate benefits of clean-running electric school buses to your students, communities and school districts – using federal dollars to cover up to the full cost!